-When the Historic Districts Commission is first established, one alternate member shall be appointed for a term of one year, and one alternate member shall be appointed for a term of two years, and their successors shall be appointed in like manner for terms of three years.

-The members of the Historic Districts Commission shall be made up as follows:
+- A. When the Historic District Commission is first established, one member shall be appointed for a term of one year, and one alternate member shall be appointed for a term of two years, and their successors shall be appointed in like manner for terms of three years. - B. The members of the Historic District Commission shall be made up as follows: